astropy/astropy/docs/cosmology/io.rst

 Getting Started
 ===============

-The :class:`~astropy.cosmology.Cosmology` class includes two methods, :meth:`~astropy.cosmology.Cosmology.read` and :meth:`~astropy.cosmology.Cosmology.write`, that make it possible to read from and write to files.
+The |Cosmology| class includes two methods, :meth:`~astropy.cosmology.Cosmology.read` and :meth:`~astropy.cosmology.Cosmology.write`, that make it possible to read from and write to files.